leonickl/nextcloud-passwords-desktop/README.md

 # Nextcloud Passwords Desktop Client

-An offline-capable, cross-platform, desktop client for the [https://apps.nextcloud.com/apps/passwords](Nextcloud Passwords app).
+An offline-capable, cross-platform, desktop client for the [Nextcloud Passwords app](https://apps.nextcloud.com/apps/passwords) app.
 Currently, only reading is supported and no passwords can be added or modified.
 This is, because this client was created as a read-only offline client, since the browser extension works online only.

 > [!WARNING]
 > This application has not been independently audited for security vulnerabilities.
 > Your master key will remain encrypted throughout the session and will not be recorded in system logs.
-> For feedback, feel free to contact me at [mailto:leo@gehmasse.de](leo@gehmasse.de).
+> For feedback, feel free to contact me at [leo@gehmasse.de](mailto:leo@gehmasse.de).

 ## Installation